2lag/edit/README.md

 - organize/optimize menu functionality code, & check for memory leaks, minimize var scope & const unchanging vars, clean/optimize files ( file checklist )
 - - match any "new" statements with "delete"
 - - make sure hooks are managed with unhooks on exit
-- swap setwindowtexta calls to append text to end of current text instead of overwriting their entire work loll
+- swap setwindowtexta calls to append text to beginning/end of text instead of overwriting
 - add exit to file submenu
 - do functionality for :
 - - Tools